mrmoje/mrmoje.github.io/content/network_interface_naming.md

 Slug: linux_network_interface_naming
 Category: Networking
 Author: James Nzomo
-Summary: About how net-if's get their names - from the classic kernel to the biosdevname and systemd-udev way.
+Summary: About how net-if's get their names - from kernel only naming to biosdevname and systemd-udev schemes.

 # Intro